mdhooge/vim-cutlass/README.md

 ```
 nnoremap m d
 xnoremap m d
-onoremap m d

 nnoremap mm dd
 nnoremap M D
 ```

+'m' here can be thought of as 'move'.
 Or you might want to use the 'x' key:

 ```
 nnoremap x d
 xnoremap x d
-onoremap x d

 nnoremap xx dd
 nnoremap X D